 Another thing to consider about the first 100 words in your page or post is that is typically what is used when your link is shared on social media.
 Make the content relevant and encourage the reader to scroll down and keep engaging in your content.

-Make Sure Your Website Is Mobile Friendly
+8. Make Your Website Mobile Friendly

 I could write an entire blog post about the importance of mobile-friendly websites.